Japanese cuisine and foods

-Of course, fish and vegitables are used for Japanese cuisine.
+Of course, fish and vegetables are used for Japanese cuisine.

 Probably, many of them are the ingredients you know.

-But, there are some vegitables unique to Japan.
+But, there are some vegetables unique to Japan.

 And, more kinds of fish are used for Japanese cuisine than Western and Chinese cuisine.